Head-to-head comparison across 1benchmark categories. Overall scores shown here use BenchLM's provisional ranking lane.

 DeepSeek V4 Pro

-Pick Composer 2.5 if you want the stronger benchmark profile.
-DeepSeek V4 Pro only becomes the better choice if you need the larger 1M context window or you would rather avoid the extra latency and token burn of a reasoning model.
+Pick DeepSeek V4 Pro if you want the stronger benchmark profile.
+Composer 2.5 only becomes the better choice if agentic is the priority or you want the cheaper token bill.

 Agentic